 5. Find outdoor planters that could be indoor sculptures

-Swap run-of-the-mill pots and planters for more decorative ones that would look just as at home in a living space to effortlessly blend the lines between your living spaces and garden.
+Swap run-of-the-mill pots and planters for more decorative ones that would look just as at home in an indoor living space to effortlessly blend the lines between your living room and outdoor living areas.
 Display them on the ground and on tables to add interest at different levels.

 We love these elegant and unusual Serenity Swan Planters from Graham & Green.
 They have a realistic stone finish, but are actually made from lightweight resin and will not damage your furniture or decking.

 6. Include an outdoor dining table

 Just as you approached your indoor outdoor living space, so you should consider your indoor outdoor dining area.
 On a budget?
 Choose garden dining furniture that would look just as good indoors.
 Budget permitting, why not have a covered or semi-covered area built – and perhaps even a faux outdoor fireplace to create that instant room you're after?

 We like the Duhrer Extending Dining Table from John Lewis.

 7. Up the comfort factor in an outdoor living space

 Not all hanging seats are created equal.
 Choose a garden chair that is good enough to use indoors during colder weather, paying attention to quality, shape, and finish, or one that can be left outside all year round without it suffering.
 Think something that will be inviting enough to spend hours curled up in reading or napping, and layer up with lots of stylish (if supermarket bought) soft furnishings – from cushions to throws.